MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/tds/clients.md

 ---
-title: MS-TDS clients and Kusto - Azure Data Explorer
+title: Connect to Azure Data Explorer like SQL Server - Azure Data Explorer
-description: This article describes MS-TDS clients and Kusto in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.custom: has-adal-ref ms.date: 10/30/2019
+description: This article describes how to connect to Azure Data Explorer like SQL Server from various clients in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.custom: has-adal-ref ms.date: 02/02/2023
 ---
-# Connect to Azure Data Explorer like Microsoft SQL Server
+# Connect to Azure Data Explorer like SQL Server

 Azure Data Explorer provides TDS-compliant endpoints that imitate the functionality of Microsoft SQL Server.
 As a result, any library and application that can connect to a Microsoft Azure SQL Database with Azure Active Directory (Azure AD) authentication can also connect to Azure Data Explorer.
 You can access your data stored in Azure Data Explorer by specifying the server domain name in the same way you would when connecting to Microsoft Azure SQL Database.